 Thanks to the highly-refined, modern American diet, the average American isn’t getting enough of one of the most important nutrients: fiber.
 Without a consistent intake of healthy, high-fiber foods in your diet, you’ll experience dips in energy, have difficulty losing weight, and also increase your risk of diabetes and inflammation.

 Americans should consume 28 grams of fiber per day if they’re following a 2,000 calorie diet, according to the FDA.
 Unfortunately, we’re getting nowhere close to that amount.
-A recent report from the Food and Drug Administration says that the average American woman eats only 15 grams of fiber a day, while the average adult man consumes just under 19 grams per day.
+A report from the Food and Drug Administration says that the average American woman eats only 15 grams of fiber a day, while the average adult man consumes just under 19 grams per day.

-Luckily, following a few smart swaps and intelligent additions to your diet can help get you reach these suggested intake goals.
+Luckily, following a few smart swaps and intelligent additions of high-fiber foods to your diet can help get you reach these suggested intake goals.
 Using the USDA Food Composition Database, we’ve rounded up 43 go-to foods for fiber that all contain more than 10 percent of your DV (Daily Value) of the nutrient per standard serving size.
-Add these to your shopping list, and then check out these expert weight loss tips while you’re so motivated!
+Add these high-fiber foods to your shopping list, and then check out these expert weight loss tips while you’re so motivated!

 These tiny nuts are filled with fiber, which helps keep your digestive system running smoothly.
 A one-ounce serving of pistachios will give you 2.8 grams of fiber, along with 6 grams of protein.